kauemurakami/minimals_state_manager/README.md

 ```

 #### Multi Provider
-When a page requires multiple controllers, use `MinMultiProvider` to avoid deeply nested trees ("provider pyramids"):
+When a page requires multiple notifiers, use `MinMultiProvider` to avoid deeply nested trees ("provider pyramids"):

 ```dart
 MinMultiProvider(